 Gregory Peck (4 time Oscar nominee.
 Winner for: To Kill a Mockingbird)

 Marilyn Monroe (Hollywood’s most famous leading lady)

-Gary Cooper (5 time Oscar nominee, 2 time Winner for High Noon, and Sergeant York)
+Gary Cooper (5 time Oscar nominee, 2 time Winner for High Noon, and also Sergeant York)

 Ingrid Bergman (7 time Oscar nominee.
-3 time winner: Murder on the Orient Express, Anastasia, Gaslight)
+3 time winner: Murder on the Orient Express, Anastasia, and also Gaslight)

 Anthony Quinn (4 time Oscar nominee.
-2 time winner: Lust for Life, and Viva Zapata!)
+2 time winner: Lust for Life, and also Viva Zapata!)

 Jack Palance (3 time Oscar nominee.
 Winner for City Slickers)

 Clint Eastwood (11 time Oscar Nominee.
-4 time winner for direction and production for Million Dollar Baby, and Unforgiven.
-Winner of 1995 Lifetime achievement Oscar)
+4 time winner for direction and production for Million Dollar Baby, and also Unforgiven.
+Furthermore, the winner of 1995 Lifetime achievement Oscar)